Academy of Country Music Award for New Female Artist of the Year

 The Academy of Country Music Award for New Female Artist of the Year is one of the new artist categories presented at the Academy of Country Music Awards.
 This award was first awarded in 1966 to Kay Adams, when this award was known as the Most Promising Female Vocalist.

 From 1966 to 1977, this award was known as the Most Promising Female Vocalist.

-From 1978 to 2008, the award was known as the Top New Female Vocalist.

-And from 2016 to now, this award is now known as the New Female Artist of the Year.
+1978 to 2008, the award was known as the Top New Female Vocalist.
+2016 to now, this award is now known as the New Female Artist of the Year.

 This award is given to the new female artist who has gained initial fame or significantly greater recognition during the promotion of a debut or sophomore album within the eligibility period.
 The artist must have released a single that reached the Top 40 on Billboard's Hot Country Songs or the Mediabase Country charts.
-Any albums self-released through an independent label the artist owns and operates may not be counted as a debut or sophomore album, unless it produces a Top 40 single reported by Billboard's Hot Country Songs or Mediabase Country charts.
+Any albums self-released through an independent label the artist owns and operates may not be counted as a debut or sophomore album, unless it produces a Top 40 single reported by Billboard's Hot Country Songs or Mediabase Country charts.The winner of this award is eligible for the Triple Crown Award, if they win a Female Artist of the Year, and Entertainer of the Year.